Jackie Navarro – Executive Director/Compound Manager

 “Working for Wild Wonders gives me a unique opportunity to share my knowledge and passion for the natural world by exposing and educating others about the extraordinary animals we share this world with.”

-Carly Padilla graduated from the University of Hawaii, Manoa in ‘06 with a degree in zoology.
+Carly Padilla graduated from the University of Hawaii, Manoa in ‘06 with a bachelor degree in zoology.
 She always knew that she wanted to work with animals.
 After her graduation, she pursued her dream of becoming a dolphin trainer and got a job working at Sea Life Park in Hawaii.
 She trained and worked with dolphins, sea lions, penguins and Hawaii’s native sea birds.
 She performed in their show and facilitated dolphin interactions daily.
 After 4 years, she decided to come home to be closer to her family.
 She wanted to continue working in the animal world and was ready to use her knowledge of training and work with other species of animals.
 She applied for a job at Wild Wonders and was offered a position in March of ’11.
-She is establishing relationships with all the animals at the facility, developing a soft spot for the kinkajous.
-She also teaches our onsite and offsite zoocamps as well as our library, school, and other outreach education programs.
-When she is not working, she is spending time with her two dogs, Jackson, a terrier-mix saved from a shelter and Cellie, a Pomeranian.
+After three years working for Wild Wonders, Carly has a great relationship with almost all the animals here.
+She loves performing presentations for schools, birthdays and libraries, being able to educate the public about conservation is one of her passions.
+She also is one of our great tour guides.
+She loves teaching everyone about the animals here at WW and their little idiosyncrasies.
+When she is not working, she is relaxing at the beach or spending time with her two dogs, Jackson, a terrier-mix saved from a shelter and Cellie, a Pomeranian.